-“I’m leaving LMU with a strong sense of self and the ability to speak my skills to opportunity,” Ciara, a Communication Studies major, said.
+“I’m leaving LMU with a strong sense of self and the ability to speak my skills to opportunity,” said Freeman, who majored in communication studies.
 “Mentorship is key when climbing the ranks, be it academic or professional—I found both through my involvement with LMU Career and Professional Development (CPD).”

 In particular, she said that CPD’s services benefited her greatly when applying to graduate school through the guidance of a career coach with expertise in her desired field.

-“One’s statement of purpose is particularly important when it comes to grad school admissions,” Ciara said, who was a CPD peer advisor for two years.
+“One’s statement of purpose is particularly important when it comes to grad school admissions,” said Freeman, who was a CPD peer advisor for two years.
 “My CPD career coach helped refine mine, including restructuring sentences to best reflect the intention behind my message.”

 Since launching in 2015, CPD has become LMU’s go-to resource for professional guidance and experiences that help students reach successful outcomes suited to their strengths.
 In fact, 97 percent of LMU graduates from the class of 2019 are currently employed or are in graduate school.

-Ciara says she was originally drawn to LMU for its stellar reputation, prime Los Angeles location, and Jesuit mission, but now that she’s preparing to graduate, believes that the university’s best kept secret is its devoted faculty.
+Freeman says she was originally drawn to LMU for its stellar reputation, prime Los Angeles location, and Jesuit mission, but now that she’s graduated, she believes that the university’s best kept secret is its devoted faculty.

-“My student experience has been filled with amazing professors passionate about their work and willing to go the extra mile for myself and my peers,” Ciara said, naming a number of LMU professors who’ve made an impact on her college career, including Professors Kristo Gobin, Vanessa Diaz, and Shaun Anderson, among others.
+“My student experience has been filled with amazing professors passionate about their work and willing to go the extra mile for myself and my peers,” she said, naming a number of LMU professors who’ve made an impact on her college career, including professors Kristo Gobin, Vanessa Diaz and Shaun Anderson, among others.

-Outside of her rigorous academic coursework, Ciara is also an LMU student smbassador, a student blogger for LMU Undergraduate Admission, and is a member of Marians service organization, the Christian Life Community (CLC), and The Learning Community (TLC).
+Outside of her rigorous academic coursework, Freeman served as an LMU student ambassador, a student blogger for LMU Undergraduate Admission, and a member of Marians service organization, the Christian Life Community (CLC), and The Learning Community (TLC).